Academic Integrity

 • Occasionally, you may need to re-use something you have written in a previous assignment (though we recommend, as much as possible, writing each assignment anew).
 In this case, you must reference your own previous work.

-• Sometimes your tutor may require you to work on an assignment as a group.
-In this case you are authorised to collaborate.
+• Sometimes, your tutor may require you to work on an assignment as a group.
+In this case, you are authorised to collaborate.
 Otherwise, you are expected to work on your assignments individually, without collaboration with others, to ensure the work is your own ideas and research.

 • Do not copy another student's work.